 However, the point is that the LineSport models are not simply packed into aluminum bodies: they have their movements crafted from the same lightweight metal!

 Of course, since your ordinary aluminum easily scratches and oxidizes like mad, the brand had to use a special, more resistant to corrosion, aluminum alloy, which is mostly used in the aerospace industry.

-As a result, we have an expensive watch that, including an 11 gram automatic movement, tips the scales at mere 53 grams!
+As a result, we have an expensive watch that, including an 11-gram automatic movement, tips the scales at a mere 53 grams!
 To get you the idea, how light the watch is, I can only say that even the light-weight Casio Sea Pathfinder in titanium (Ref.
-SPF-60D-7AVER) that I have reviewed back in October, weighs whole 107 grams, although it is powered by a quartz mechanism.
+SPF-60D-7AVER) that I have reviewed back in October 2011, weighs whole 107 grams, even despite being powered by a lighter quartz mechanism.

 Like the aforementioned Centigraphe, the new F.P.
 Journe Octa Sport is offered in an almost the same body, which is equipped with the same rubber-wrapped setting crown at 4 o’clock and is attached to the wrist either with a black rubber strap or with an aluminum bracelet.